I Want To...

 A: A resident’s stipend is $47,705 for PGY1 Community Pharmacy Residents.

 Q: Is funding available for residents to attend professional meetings?

 A: Monetary funding will also be available for residents to attend selected professional meetings.

 Q: Do residents receive vacation time?

 A: Residents receive a comprehensive benefits package, including health care, dental, eye care, vacation and sick days during the residency year.

 Q: Do residents have library privileges?

 A: Residents have access to the William H. Welch Medical Library located on the Johns Hopkins’ East Baltimore Medical campus.
 One of the largest medical libraries in the country, the Welch Library houses medical literature in all fields of teaching, patient care and research represented at Hopkins.
 It contains more than 267,000 bound volumes as well as an extensive audiovisual collection.

 Q: Is office space available to residents?

-A: Residents are provided with office space and computers.
+A: Residents are provided with desk space and computers.